 Autism is a neurodevelopmental condition characterized by social, communication and behavioral challenges.
-Autism is known as a “spectrum” disorder because there is a wide variety symptoms and behaviors.
-Autism also can be viewed through the lens of neurodiversity which characterizes autism as a different way of sensing, communication and experiencing the world.
-Not all students with ASD diagnoses will present in the same way.
-“If you’ve met one person with autism – you’ve met one person with autism.”
-Stephen Shore
+Autism is known as a spectrum due to a wide variety of symptoms, experiences, and presentations.
+Many autistic people may identify as neurodivergent, a term recognizing and celebrating the natural differences in human brain wiring.
+Autism also can be viewed as a different way of sensing, communicating and experiencing the world.

 - Navigating social interactions

 Students’ accommodation letters outline the accommodations they are approved for with D&A. Following delivery by the student, instructors must provide each reasonable accommodation listed.
 The following list includes tips and best practices to consider in addition to the provision of ADA accommodations.
 (Information about a student’s disability is confidential with Disability & Access, and while a student may choose to disclose their disability, this information cannot be requested by instructors).